goatpig/BitcoinArmory/build_instructions/osx/macOS_build_notes.md

+*** These instructions are old and are unlikely to work for modern Armory (0.97+).
+They are kept as is for historical reference, and we'll be updated once I find some kind soul to help with the OSX build ***

 # macOS BUILD NOTES
 These notes describe what had to be done on fresh installs of macOS 10.9 - 10.13 in order to compile Armory.